 IPS follows a northern hemisphere academic calendar.
 The school year starts in late August and continues through to the end of June

-The International Preparatory School is a candidate school* for the Primary Years Programme and is pursuing authorization as an IB World School.
+The International Preparatory School is an IB World School offering the Primary Years Programme.
 IB schools that share a common philosophy—a commitment to high-quality, challenging, international education that IPS believes is important for our students.

 The PYP aims to create a curriculum that is engaging, relevant, challenging and significant for learners in the 3–12 age range.
 The curriculum is transdisciplinary, meaning that it focuses on issues that go across subject areas.